McLaren MP4-19: History

 The team eventually finished fifth in the Constructors' Championship with 69 points, the team's lowest finish of the McLaren-Mercedes partnership since the 1996 season.

 Members of the McLaren Formula One team push driver Kimi Räikkönen's MP4-19 into the garage during qualifying for the US Grand Prix at Indianapolis in 2004.

-Livery
+Sponsorship and livery

 McLaren went into the 2004 season with a subtle livery change.
 Renewed sponsors including Siemens, SAP and Schüco but most notably was Henkel, who owns Loctite replacing it.

-McLaren used the 'West' logos, except at the Canadian, French and British Grands Prix.
+McLaren used the 'West' logos, except at the Canadian, French and British Grands Prix where it used the respective drivers' first name.